November 21, 2022

 Introduction

-Varnish Cache is a popular HTTP reverse proxy and HTTP accelerator.
+Varnish cache is a popular HTTP reverse proxy and HTTP accelerator.
 It sits in front of our web/application services and uses a range of caching, prefetching and compression techniques to reduce the load on upstream backend services and provide improved client response times to our customers.

 In addition to improving performance, a perhaps lesser-known feature of Varnish is that it can be configured to protect clients from upstream failures and outages.
 If an upstream service is temporarily unavailable or begins to fail, Varnish can fall back to provide stale responses from its cache, provided the cached objects' grace period has not expired.